Venues of the 1994 Winter Olympics: Post-Olympic use

 Lillehammer Olympic Bobsleigh and Luge Track hosted the skeleton part of the FIBT World Championships in 1995, as well as the FIL World Luge Championships in 1995.
 Birkebeineren hosted its last Biathlon World Cup event in 1997, and its last cross-country skiing World Cup event was in March 2002.
 The FIS Nordic Combined World Cup has been hosted in Lillehammer on various occasions, most recently in December 2010.
 Lysgårdsbakken has served as part of the Nordic Tournament from 2004 through 2006 and from 2008 through 2009.
 Håkon Hall and Gjøvik played host to the World Women's Handball Championship in 1999, while the 1999 Men's World Ice Hockey Championships used Håkon Hall and Hamar Olympic Amphitheatre.

 The sports venues were taken over by the respective municipalities.
 The Lillehammer venues are owned by the municipal Lillehammer Olympiapark, while similar companies were created for Hamar and Gjøvik.
-The International Broadcasting Center was built as a future campus for Lillehammer University College.
+The International Broadcast Center was built as a future campus for Lillehammer University College.
 The Main Press Center was converted to a business park.
 Only part of the athlete accommodation was built for permanent use, and was sold as regular housing after the Games.
 The rest was built as mobile units and sold to other parts of the country.
 Similarly, the media accommodation was built as a mix of permanent and temporary housing, with the latter being sold as cottages after the Games were completed.